BIOLOGY FOR LIFE

 Keep in mind that any Above and Beyond work you complete for points is added to the "Classwork" category of the grade book.
 Students can not and should not rely on Above and Beyond as a way to change grades.

-The following Above and Beyond options are available (be sure to click each link for more information and submission directions):
+The following Above and Beyond options are available:

 1. Read a Supplemental Reading Assignment book for 50 points.